 In my earlier posts I have tried to help sort this very confusion offering inputs around

-2. what to look for when you are making specialty artifacts like a sliding wardrobe & a modular kitchen.
+2. the technical aspects when making specialty artifacts like a sliding wardrobe & a modular kitchen.
+(Read Here)

-3. good & reasonable places to shop for interiors in Bangalore.
+3. good & reasonable places to shop for interiors in Bangalore (Read Here)